mike-solomon/mike-solomon.github.io/_posts/2021-03-11-why-i-switched-to-anki-from-quizlet.md

   have multiple choice sentences, match stuff, type the answer, or just use straight up flashcards.
 - It's super easy to share sets of sentences with other people.
-- You can safe things to your phone for offline practice.
+- You can save things to your phone for offline practice.

 **Downsides**